-- FIPS mode (the Approved mode of operation): only approved services listed in Table 7 and Table 8 can be used. - Non-FIPS mode (the non-Approved mode of operation): all approved services listed in Table 7 and Table 8 as well as non-approved services listed in Table 9 can be used in this mode.
-In order to switch from FIPS mode to non-FIPS mode and vice-versa, reinitialization of the module is required that zeroizes or and/or re-creates the CSPs stored in volatile and non-volatile storage of the module such that there is no sharing of keys or CSPs between the two modes.
+- FIPS mode (the Approved mode of operation): only approved or allowed security functions listed in Table 10can be used. - Non-FIPS mode (the non-Approved mode of operation): all security functions (approved services listed in Table 7 and Table 8 or non-approved services and algorithms listed in Table 9) can be used.
+In order to switch from FIPS mode to non-FIPS mode or from non-FIPS mode to FIPS mode, it requires reinitialization of the module that zeroizes or and/or recreates the CSPs stored in volatile and non-volatile storage of the module such that there is no sharing of keys or CSPs between the two modes.